Ingenol (On the skin)

 PicatoThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:This medicine is considered safe for most people.
-Talk to your doctor if you have concerns.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to ingenol.

 How to Use This Medicine: